Engineering with Purpose to Improve Georgia’s Transportation Systems

 A Commitment to Growth, Learning and Leadership

-• Between design and implementation.
+• Between design and construction.

-• Between present needs and future resilience.
+• Between immediate needs and long-term resilience.

 Brett Haggerty

-Francis Mouafong, PE, MBA
+Francis Mouafong, P.E., MBA

 Senior Project Manager

-Francis Mouafong, PE, MBA is a Senior Project Manager at Atlas.
+Francis Mouafong, P.E., MBA is a Senior Project Manager at Atlas.
 He currently serves as the Construction Quality Assurance Manager on Georgia’s I-285/I-20 East Interchange project.
 With more than 33 years of experience working on roadway and bridge construction projects, Francis has contributed to the Clayton County and Gwinnett County resurfacing programs and Gwinnett County’s Capital Improvements Program.
 He received his Master’s Degree in Civil Engineering from the University of Yaounde in Cameroon and his Master of Business Administration from Kennesaw State University in 2013.

 Connect on LinkedIn